Office on Violence Against Women, Department of Justice.

 The Department of Justice, Office on Violence Against Women (OVW) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.

 Comments are encouraged and will be accepted for 60 days until March 16, 2020.

 Written comments and/or suggestion regarding the items contained in this notice, especially the estimated public burden and associated response time, should be directed to Cathy Poston, Office on Violence Against Women, at 202-514-5430 or Catherine.email@example.com.

 Start Supplemental Information

-(2) Title of the Form/Collection: Request for Accelerated Authority to Exercise Special Domestic Violence Criminal Jurisdiction.
+(2) Title of the Form/Collection: Semi- annual progress report for the Grants to Tribal Governments to Exercise Special Domestic Violence Criminal Jurisdiction Program (Tribal Jurisdiction Program).

-(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 640 total burden hours associated with this collection.
+(6) An estimate of the total public burden (in hours) associated with the collection: The total annual hour burden to complete the annual progress report is 40 hours.

 End Supplemental Information

 Department Clearance Officer, PRA, U.S. Department of Justice.